Slybss/TSAcademy-Capstone-Project/README.md

 ---

-#  Tools & Technologies Used
+#  Tools & Technologies Used in generating the logsas contained in the repository

 - Kali Linux
 - Nmap